seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 Where is the horse that doth untread again
 His tedious measures with the unbated fire
 That he did pace them first?
 All things that are,
-Are with more spirit chased than enjoy’d.
+Are with more spirit chased than enjoy'd.
 How like a younker or a prodigal
 The scarfed bark puts from her native bay,
-Hugg’d and embraced by the strumpet wind!
+Hugg'd and embraced by the strumpet wind!
 How like the prodigal doth she return,
-With over-weather’d ribs and ragged sails,
+With over-weather'd ribs and ragged sails,
-Lean, rent and beggar’d by the strumpet wind!
+Lean, rent and beggar'd by the strumpet wind!

 **SALARINO**
 Here comes Lorenzo: more of this hereafter.